-Company paid phones with data plans must be first approved by your supervisor and proper paperwork filed with Finance.
-Once this process is complete, the IT department will configure the device to connect to the server to retrieve mail, contacts and your calendar.
-It is your responsibility to take care of the device and ensure its safety.
+It is CEFIA policy that representatives of our organization who are issued a cellular phone understand that phones are issued for business use.
+It is anticipated that personal as well as business use will occur, however it is your responsibility to remember its intended use.
+Company-paid phones with data plans must be first approved by your supervisor and proper paperwork filed with Finance. -Once this process is complete, the IT department will configure the device to connect to the server to retrieve mail, contacts and your calendar. -Levels of reimbursement will be set forth in accordance with CEFIA's Mobile Communications policy the your responsibility to take care of the device and ensure its safety.
 If it at any time it is lost, stolen, upgraded or you leave CEFIA you must inform IT so that they can wipe the device remotely of company data.